shubham3rajput/tyrant-fnd/README.md

 <br>
 <h1>"FAKE NEWS DETECTION"</h1>
 <br>

-Rashtrasant Tukdoji Maharaj Nagpur University, Nagpur in Partial Fulfillment of the Requirements for the Degree of BACHELOR OF ENGINEERING in COMPUTER SCIENCE AND ENGINEERING.
+Submitted to Rashtrasant Tukdoji Maharaj Nagpur University, Nagpur in Partial Fulfillment of the Requirements for the Degree of BACHELOR OF ENGINEERING in COMPUTER SCIENCE AND ENGINEERING.

-By:
+By:-

 <br>
 <li>SHUBHAM RAJPUT(ID 17005046)</li>